IBE160/SG-Gruppe-A/docs/epics.md

 I want to create a backend endpoint that accepts the job description text, So that the frontend can send it for analysis.

+**Related FRs:** FR005

 **Acceptance Criteria:**
 1. A new POST endpoint (e.g., `/api/v1/job/analyze`) is created in the FastAPI backend.
 2. The endpoint accepts a JSON payload containing the raw text of the job description.
 3. The endpoint returns a unique identifier for the analysis job upon successful submission.
 4. The endpoint is connected to the frontend, and the text from the form in Story 1.6 can be successfully sent to it.
+5. All data in transit to and from the endpoint is encrypted using HTTPS (NFR001).

 **Prerequisites:** Story 1.6